Bob Freer and his wife Barbara created the Everglades Outpost Wildlife Rescue in 1991. The Outpost is where they live, together with their animals.

 $250

 Swim with alligators in a 30,000 gallon aquatic habitat and view how this top predator maneuvers through the water.
 The experience is designed for serious underwater photographers and wildlife enthusiasts.
-Must be 18 yrs or older to participate.
+Must be 16 years or older to participate.
 An absolutely amazing experience.
 Price is $250 / 30 minutes.
-Pricing can vary based on individual requests.

 We’re less than an hour’s drive from Miami.